niilun/tabs/README.md

 You can package up the code into **executable form** using ```pyinstaller```.

-1. If you don't have it installed already, run ```pip install -r requirements.txt``` to install all requirements.
+1. If you don't have them installed already, run ```pip install -r requirements.txt``` to install all requirements.

 2. Run the build scripts from ```build_scripts/```.
 Use ```build.sh``` on Linux or ```build.bat``` on Windows.

 ## Extra info / Acknowledgments

-The logo was made using the [Null](https://www.fontfabric.com/fonts/null/#font-styles) font (Made by Svetoslav Simov), adding a 15px outline to the glyphs.
+Logo was made using the [Null](https://www.fontfabric.com/fonts/null/#font-styles) font (Made by Svetoslav Simov).

 ## To-do list

 - [ ] UI overhaul
 - [ ] More units
+- [ ] More interactions between units
+- [ ] More types of fights

 ## License